-If, during a hearing, a party to the hearing process implicates a third party in a potential anti-doping rule violation, then ASADA (or any other Anti-Doping Organisation) may use any such information that arises as a result of the CAS process without having to first seek the permission of CAS or the parties.
-This clause overrides R43 and R59 of the CAS Code of Sports-related Arbitration to the extent of any inconsistency.
+If, during a hearing a party to the hearing process implicates a third party in a potential antidoping rule violation, then SIA (or any other Anti-Doping Organisation) may use any such information that arises as a result of that hearing process without having to first seek the permission of the relevant hearing body or the parties.
+In the case of CAS, this clause overrides R43 and R59 of the CAS Code of Sports-related Arbitration to the extent of any inconsistency.
+In the case of the NST, this clause operates subject to any relevant confidentiality direction made by an NST member.29